📌 Related pillar guides: MBA Admission Guide · CAT 2026 B-Schools · Management Quota Fees

 | Social Focus | Very Strong | Moderate | Moderate |

 XIMB and newer IIMs are broadly comparable in placements.
-XIMB's advantages: AACSB accreditation, stronger alumni network (older institution), and the distinctive Jesuit social responsibility curriculum.
+XIMB's advantages: a stronger alumni network (older institution) and the distinctive Jesuit social responsibility curriculum.
 IIM brand recognition can be marginally stronger in some PSU and government-adjacent roles.
-For a CAT 95-96 scorer who also gives XAT 94+, applying to both is the optimal strategy.
+For a CAT 95-96 scorer who also gives XAT 90+, applying to both is the optimal strategy.

 XIMB primarily admits students through XAT (Xavier Aptitude Test) scores.
 CAT scores are also accepted.
-The XAT cutoff for MBA-BM at XIMB has been in the 85–90 percentile range.
+The XAT closing cutoff for MBA-BM at XIMB has been in the 82–88 percentile range over 2021–2025 (see the year-wise table below); a 90+ XAT percentile is the safer target for a comfortable BM shortlist.
 XIMB also accepts GMAT scores for NRI and international candidates.
 The selection process includes a Group Discussion and Personal Interview.

 📌 In one line: official closing data — year/category labeled; verify the current round on the official portal.